5 Tips To Stay Safe When Driving Pregnant

 Apparently this thing simulates being pregnant again including the FULL weight of being pregnant full term.
 As tempting as it was to try it on, I decided against it as I have VERY vivid memories of the joys of pregnancy. 🙂 The suit was created to really give people a feel of how one has to adjust dramatically in order to simply drive a car.
 Engineers use this insight to understand the needs and limitations of moms to be when creating future vehicles.
 The suit adds 30 lbs to the wearer and restricts mobility mimicking the physical limitations experienced during pregnancy.

 Whether you are currently pregnant or know someone who is (don’t we all?!)
-Thanks to Well Rounded NY and Ford Here are 5 driving safety for pregnant mamas.
+Here are 5 tips to stay safe while driving pregnant!

 The food was also really, really delicious!
 My mom enjoyed it so much she said she is going to bring her husband back for a visit!